giantswarm/docs/sources/reference/status.md

  * `up`: The component is currently running
  * `starting`: The component is currently starting
  * `down`: The component is currently not running
- * `failed`: An error occurred during the attempt to start the component and it is currently not running
+ * `failed`: An error occurred during the attempt to start the component and it's currently not running

 <!-- ## Further reading